 Last month, Peter announced that his team studied the 65 negatives for six months and concluded “beyond a reasonable doubt” that the photos were Adams‘ early work, believed to have been destroyed in a 1937 fire at his Yosemite studio.

-Norsigian has set up a website to sell prints made from some of the negatives, from $45 for a poster to $7,500 for a darkroom print with a certificate of authenticity.
+Norsigian, a resident of Fresno, has set up a website to sell prints made from some of the negatives, from $45 for a poster to $7,500 for a darkroom print with a certificate of authenticity.
 A Beverly Hills art gallery owned by David W. Streets plans to hold a public viewing of part of the collection next month.

 Adams‘ representatives have never bought the claim, calling it a fraud.
 The lawsuit is the latest action to stop what they believe is a scam.

-“I’m sure Ansel never would’ve imagined a scam on this scale,” said Bill Turnage, the Trust’s managing director.
+“I’m sure Ansel never would’ve imagined a scam on this scale,” said Bill Turnage, the trust’s managing director.
 “I never thought it would come to this, but we have to try to do our duty to protect his work and reputation.”

 The suit also says there is “substantial evidence” suggesting the negatives were created by another photographer, Earl Brooks, whose niece came forward just days after Peter’s announcement to say she had a photo of her uncle’s that looked identical to one of the negatives.

 The lawsuit further says that even if they were Adams‘ negatives, the prints and posters being created from them aren’t the photographer’s works, “but are derivative works at best.”

 “Mr. Adams was fond of likening a negative to a composer’s score and the prints to its performance _ each performance differs in subtle ways,” the lawsuit said.
 “The photographic prints and posters offered for sale by defendants … are not an Ansel Adams ‘performance.’ “